 Uploading and Hosting

-Now that I’m blogging on the WordPress platform, there are some built-in podcasting tools I probably could be taking advantage of, but when I was blogging on the Blogger platform, I had to find a separate podcasting host service and it works, so I've stuck with it.
+Since 2009, I've been blogging on the WordPress platform, which has some built-in podcasting tools I probably could be taking advantage of.
+But, when I was blogging on the Blogger platform, I had to find a separate podcasting host service and it works, so I've stuck with it.

-I pay $9.95 a month to use a service called Hipcast to host my files.
+Originally, I paid $9.95 a month to use a service called Hipcast to host my files.
 I log into Hipcast and upload the MP3 file along with some descriptive text.
 Hipcast then allows me to:

 - Publish the podcast into an RSS feed (which I run through the Feedburner service)